Lori Sweeney

 Lori E. Sweeney (née Bylin; born October 8, 1964) is an American former soccer player who made four appearances for the United States women's national team.

 Career

 Sweeney played for the Green River Gators and Puget Sound Loggers during her college career.
 She made her international debut for the United States in the team's inaugural match on August 18, 1985 in a friendly match against Italy.
 In total, she made four appearances for the U.S., earning her final cap on August 24, 1985 in a friendly match against Denmark.

 Personal life

-She is married to Mathieu Sweeney.
+Sweeney's daughter Megan also played college soccer, in 2006 and 2008, for the Portland Pilots.